roblowedown/OfficeDocs-Enterprise/Enterprise/multi-geo-capabilities-in-exchange-online.md

 3. Remove the license from the mailbox after it has been moved to the selected Geo to put it back into the disabled state.

 ### Create new cloud mailboxes in a specific Geo
-To create a new mailbox in a sepcific Geo, you need to do either of these steps:
+To create a new mailbox in a specific Geo, you need to do either of these steps:

 - Configure the **PreferredDataLocation** value as described in the previous section *before* the mailbox is created in Exchange Online (for example, by configuring the **PreferredDataLocation** value on a user before assigning a license).